 ACCA in partnership with VS Consultancy has produced a series of engagement letter templates for a variety of different scenarios.
 These are available for ACCA members to purchase for £30+VAT.

 This time-saving tool consists of self-loading Microsoft Word engagement letter files, which you can then tailor to your needs.
 The product consists of standard letters of engagement for a series of different business types and services.

 This product will run on systems using Windows 97 and subsequent versions.
 The product uses a Microsoft app to install a shortcut on the computer desktop and is therefore not compatible with Mac computers.
 However, the individual Word documents can be made available to Mac users.

 After you have completed your purchase, you will be sent an email link within two working days from which you can download and install the product.
-Interim updates are provided free of charge and a GDPR update will be released in April 2018.
+Interim updates are provided free of charge, including a GDPR update, which was released in April 2018.

 If you have not received this email after two working days then please contact ACCA:

 Telephone: 020 7059 5954

 The current version of this product was launched in May 2016.